waa/baculabackupreport/README.md

-# bacula
+# baculabackupreport.py
-## Bacula related scripts

-- **baculabackupreport.py:** Sends an HTML email report of jobs that have run in the past x hours.
+- Sends an HTML email report of jobs that have run in the past x hours.
 Can filter on Client, Job Name, Job Type, and Job Status (-c client-fd, -j jobname, -y jobtype -x jobstatus).

 ```
 Usage: